Quantitative Image-Based Validation Framework for Assessing Global Coronal Magnetic Field Models: Data and Methodology

 \subsection{\acrshort{qraft} Methodology}

-As mentioned in section \ref{subsec:intro_to_framework}, we use the \acrshort{qraft} code as our image-based segmentation method of choice in our framework, (component three of figure \ref{fig:framework_overview}).
-The \acrshort{qraft} code enables an automatic detection of quasi-radial coronal features, which are expected to be approximately aligned with the local coronal magnetic field.
-The code uses a coronagraph image as an input; the \acrshort{qraft} output is an ensemble of quasi-linear detected features approximated by polynomials, as well as a set of parameters describing the geometry of the features, including the \acrshort{pos} orientation angles used in this study.
-A detailed description of the \acrshort{qraft} methodology will be published elsewhere; here we present a concise outline of the main processing steps.
+We use the \acrshort{qraft} code as our image-based segmentation method of choice in our framework, (component three of Figure \ref{fig:framework_overview}). \acrshort{qraft} enables an automatic detection of quasi-radial coronal features, which are expected to be approximately aligned with the local coronal magnetic field. \citet{uritsky2025} describes \acrshort{qraft}'s methodology more comprehensively, and serves as a companion paper to this analysis that focuses specifically on \acrshort{qraft}'s uncertainties and applications.
+Here we present a concise outline of the main processing steps.

-The studied coronal image $I(x,y)$ first undergoes a preprocessing procedure aimed to reduce the level of the high-frequency pixel noise and to mitigate the systematic decay of the image intensity with the distance from the solar limb.
-The noise reduction is performed using a median boxcar filtering; the radial detrending is based on subtracting an azimuthally-averaged large-scale radial trend from the processed image.

-At the next step, the coronagraph image is transformed into plane polar coordinates $(\phi,\rho)$, with the position angle $\phi \in [0, 2\pi]$ measured in the counterclockwise direction relative to the western solar limb and the radial coordinate $\rho$ representing the \acrfull{pos} distance from the solar disk center.
+The input coronal image $I(x,y)$ first undergoes a preprocessing procedure aimed to reduce the level of the high-frequency pixel noise and to mitigate the systematic decay of the image intensity with the distance from the solar limb.
+The radial detrending is based on subtracting an azimuthally-averaged large-scale radial trend from the processed image.
+At the next step, the coronagraph image is transformed into plane polar coordinates $(\phi,\rho)$, with the position angle $\phi \in [0, 2\pi]$ measured in the counterclockwise direction relative to the western solar limb and the radial coordinate $\rho$ representing the \acrshort{pos} distance from the solar disk center.
 This coordinate system is a natural choice for studying quasi-radial coronal structures in open-flux solar regions since such structures are characterized by a slowly varying position angle.
 Other types of structures such as closed loops require a different approach and lie outside of the \acrshort{qraft}’s applicability domain.
+The transformed polar-coordinate images had the angular resolution of $1.0^{\circ}$ and the radial resolution $21.8$ arcsec, with the image dimensions of $365 \times65$ pixels in the azimuthal and radial directions, respectively, (see Table 2 of \citet{uritsky2025} for the full set of processing parameters).

 To enhance the quasi-radial structures, we compute the unsigned second-order position-angle difference over a specified characteristic azimuthal scale $\Delta \phi$: